Win Conditions Explained

 Defensive Awareness

-Adaptive strategy is not only about your own win conditions — it is equally about tracking your opponent's.
-Every turn, you should be asking three questions: How many points do they have?
+Adaptive strategy is not only about your own win conditions; it is equally about tracking your opponent's.
+Every turn, you should be asking three questions: How many total points do they have?
 How many crowns do they have?
-How many colors do they have, and do they have a pearl?
-If any of those numbers is approaching the danger zone (roughly 15+ points, 7+ crowns, or 4+ colors), you need to factor defensive considerations into your turn.
+Are they concentrating points in a single color?
+If any of those numbers is approaching the danger zone (roughly 15+ total points, 7+ crowns, or 6+ points in one color), you need to factor defensive considerations into your turn.
 Sometimes defense means blocking a specific card.
 Sometimes it means accelerating your own win condition to finish first.
-And sometimes — perhaps most importantly — it means recognizing that your opponent is threatening two paths at once and deciding which one you can afford to concede and which one you must shut down.
+And sometimes (perhaps most importantly) it means recognizing that your opponent is threatening two paths at once and deciding which one you can afford to concede and which one you must shut down.